 New dwellings should be a maximum of two storeys in height.
-If extra room is needed it should be obtained by putting rooms in the roof rather than an extra storey.
+If extra room is needed it should be obtained by putting rooms in the roof rather than a full third storey.

-Care and consideration should be given to retaining the views within, and of, the Area of Outstanding Natural Beauty.
+Care and consideration should be given to retaining the views within, and of, the Area of Outstanding Natural Beauty, the Conservation Area, and listed buildings.

-A limit on the number of bedrooms for new houses will ensure that a balance is regained in terms of size of houses, giving a spread and variety of house size.
+4.1.1 A limit on the number of bedrooms for new houses will ensure that a balance is regained in terms of size of houses, giving a spread and variety of house size.
 It will ensure that there are appropriate houses available to maintain and develop a sustainable community, house young people, young families, working families and retirees.
 It will also ensure that there are reasonably sized houses available for holiday homes and for rent.